jackeen/udacity-fullstack-p2-trivia/backend/README.md

 that provided by previous_questions.
 If quiz_category is 0, the scope of result is under all categories.

-Payloads:
+- Request parameters: None
+- Request payloads:
-- quiz_category:int, the category for scope of playing
+  `quiz_category:int`, the category for scope of playing.
-- previous_questions:list, this list of questions' id

-Responses:
+  `previous_questions:list`, the list of used questions id.
+- Responses body:
-- success:boolean, whether or not success
+  `success:boolean`, whether or not success.
-- question:entity of question, the detailed information of question
+  `question:map`, the detailed information of question.

 Payload example:
 ```json